 MAXIMA AND MARIA YNITIA

-A number of areas help tell the Miwok story, from a "kitchen rock" used for preparing meals, to a trail with carefully nurtured, historically accurate plants used for food and other aspects of tribe life.
+Several features within the park help tell the story of the Miwok people.
+For example, there is a "kitchen rock" used for preparing meals, and a trail lined with carefully preserved plants that were historically used for food and other aspects of daily life.

 "Tell them," he would tell his two daughters, Maxima and Maria Ynitia, as they both gathered with him.
 "Tell them, tell your children, tell your grandchildren, to tell their children and grandchildren, to tell their grandchildren.....Tell them never to forget our People.
 Tell them we were here for thousands of years.
 Tell them that that all changed.
 Tell them that we were a Peaceful and Happy People.
 Tell your children, in words that they will never forget!"